 Where to find the information you may need

-- Blog: Contains all of our general content as well as premium code recipes (some require a Plus license) that demonstrate how to customize the platform.
+- Blog: Contains all of our general content as well as code recipes (most require a premium license) that demonstrate how to customize the platform.

 - Documentation: Includes all documentation for the core plugin.
 A free account is required to access the documentation.